BasicOS

 12

-Note: you can also list the code around a given line, e.g. line 9, by typing:
+Note: you can also use the list command with a line number to display the source code around a given line, e.g. line 9:

 (gdb) list 9